“Gee, I wish this tent was harder to pitch!” – no one, ever.

 - Might be a lot of effort to pump up for some campers

-The Vango Airbeam Odyssey is a great option for family camping.
+The Vango Airbeam Odyssey is a great for family camping.
 There’s a spacious living area in the front and a sleeping pod that can be separated by a removable divider.

 This tent is still far easier to set up than a regular tent would be but is harder work than the other instant tents listed here.
 It takes two adults between 3-5 minutes of pumping to fully inflate the tent.